aaroswings/CassavaLeafCompetitionCode/README.md

 # My Cassava Leaf Disease Classification Competition Code

 This is the code I used for training models for the [Kaggle Cassava Leaf Disease Classification Challenge.](https://www.kaggle.com/c/cassava-leaf-disease-classification/overview)

+## Directory setup

+Retraining requires downloading and organizing some external files.
 To be in the same state as when I trained models with it, an `input` folder structured like this must be added:
 ```
 input
 ├── 2019_2020_merged